laataiasu/laataiasu.github.io/content/post/2023-10-02-the-stagnation-of-LDK/index.md

 [[Mohammad Hatta]]

-If you're interested in shariah finance, then go into that.
+If you're interested in [[Islamic Finance]], then go into that.
 If it's public health, tech, politics, anthropology, law, and so on, then focus on those.

 Sometimes pseudo activism is worse than inaction because you don't see the alternatives.
 You think you're already doing your best by doing a lot of things, while there are alternatives you don't see.